 She won six World Cup victories and three National Downhill titles in her eleven years on the National Ski Team.
 She was the first North American woman to win a World Cup Super Giant Slalom skiing.
 She was the first North American to win on home soil at Mont-Tremblant, Quebec.
 In addition, Graham posted 34 top 10 FIS World Cup Downhill results.

 In 1998, she was made a Member of the Order of Canada.
-She was inducted to the Canadian Ski Hall of Fame in 1991, the Canada’s Sports Hall of Fame in 1993 and the Ontario Sports Hall of Fame in 2015.
+She was also inducted into the Canadian Ski Hall of Fame in 1991, Canada’s Sports Hall of Fame in 1993, and the Ontario Sports Hall of Fame in 2015.
 She graduated from the University of Toronto.

-Patrick Biggs is former member of the National Team and current Program Director at Camp Fortune Ski Club.
+Patrick Biggs is a former member of the National Team and current Executive Director at Alpine Ontario.

-Biggs, twice finished in the top 10 in the slalom at World Cup events, both in 2005 and won multiple medals at the Canadian championships in slalom.
-He participated in the 2006 Olympics, finishing 10th in the first run, but failing to finish the second.
+Biggs twice finished in the top 10 in the slalom at World Cup events, both in 2005 and won multiple medals at the Canadian slalom championships.
+He participated in the 2006 Olympics, finishing 10th in the first run but failing to finish the second.
 He has also competed in two Alpine Skiing World Championships, ending up 9th in the slalom on both occasions, in 2005 and 2007.

 Steve Podborski is a former Crazy Canuck from Toronto and the Craigleith Ski Club.

-Erik Guay is the only other Canadian to win a World Cup season title (Super-G, 2011) though with 5 World Cup career wins, 1 in Downhill.
-Ken Read came close to winning the World Cup Downhill title (downhill, 1980) finishing second.
+Erik Guay is the only other Canadian to win a World Cup season title (Super-G, 2011), though, with 5 World Cup career wins, 1 in Downhill.
+Ken Read came close to winning the World Cup downhill title (downhill, 1980) and finishing second.

 Steve Podborski was inducted into the Ontario Sports Hall of Fame in 2002.